zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 `mesa_glthread=false GALLIUM_THREAD=0 ZINK_DEBUG=flushsync,noreorder,norp MESA_LOADER_DRIVER_OVERRIDE=zink <command>`

 * `noreorder` disables command reordering, which will probably fix any issue
-* `norp` disables renderpass optimization, which is only enabled by default on tiling GPUs so it's definitely not affecting anyone reading this
+* `norp` disables renderpass optimization, which is only enabled by default on tiling GPUs so it's definitely not impacting anyone reading this

-If none of the above affects your problem, then ~~you're probably screwed~~it's time to move on to the next step.
+If none of the above affects your problem, then ~~you're probably screwed~~ it's time to move on to the next step.

 ## Step 3: Synchronization
 Zink tries to obey Vulkan synchronization rules.
 Sometimes these rules are difficult to understand and confusing to implement.
-One of the first steps I take when I encounter an issue that isn't fixed by the above is to ~~cry a lot~~check out ~~[this blog post](https://themaister.net/blog/2019/08/14/yet-another-blog-explaining-vulkan-synchronization/)~~the synchronization.
-Manually inspecting this is hard, so there's only a big hammer:
+One of the first steps I take when I encounter an issue that isn't fixed by the above is to ~~cry a lot~~ check out ~~[this blog post](https://themaister.net/blog/2019/08/14/yet-another-blog-explaining-vulkan-synchronization/)~~ the synchronization.
+Manually inspecting this is ~~impossible~~ hard, so there's only a big hammer:

 `mesa_glthread=false GALLIUM_THREAD=0 ZINK_DEBUG=flushsync,noreorder,norp,sync MESA_LOADER_DRIVER_OVERRIDE=zink <command>`